sporcina/dynamodb-connector/doc/sample.md

 ![Save a Document - saved document console](images/Step4-6.png)

 *   Copy the unique value for 'num' and set it aside.
 We'll need this value in later in this tutorial.
-*   Terminate your Mule Application instance in Mule Studio **Console** tab and save your project.
+*   Terminate your Mule Application instance in Anypoint Studio **Console** tab and save your project.

 ### Step 5: Delete a Document